argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 Specify a workspace where the dataset will be created.
 Check your workspaces in ["My settings"](/user-settings).
 To create a new workspace, check the [docs](https://argilla-io.github.io/argilla/latest/how_to_guides/workspace/).

-Create a Dataset with two labels ("positive" and "negative").
+Here, we are defining a creating a dataset with a text field and a label question ("positive" and "negative"), check the docs to [create a fully custom dataset](https://argilla-io.github.io/argilla/latest/how_to_guides/dataset/).
 Don't forget to replace "<your-workspace>".
-Here, we are using a task template, check the docs to [create a fully custom dataset](https://argilla-io.github.io/argilla/latest/how_to_guides/dataset/).

 ```python
 settings = rg.Settings(